Does the ZPO need a GDPR update? ECJ should decide now

 Categories:

 A case for gourmets: a former employee allegedly sold company property on eBay without permission.
 The company gains access to the woman's private eBay account and then sues her for damages.
-The Higher Labor Court of Lower Saxony is now asking itself whether it may use the evidence obtained at all within the meaning of the ZPO - or whether it is in breach of the GDPR.
+The Higher Labor Court of Lower Saxony is now asking itself whether it is allowed to use the evidence obtained at all within the meaning of the German Code of Civil Procedure (ZPO) - or whether this violates the GDPR violated.
 This is now to be decided by the ECJ.

 Ex-employee allegedly sold company property on eBay